The Ocean Walker: Plot

 Michael (Jason Bateman) informs George Sr. (Jeffrey Tambor) and Lucille (Jessica Walter) that he plans to marry Rita (Charlize Theron); they doubt his decision.
 Michael wonders whether Rita is just using him for a green card; Lindsay (Portia de Rossi) suggests getting a hotel room for the evening.
 Gob (Will Arnett) prepares a magic trick for the wedding, and Rita expresses interest in his magic, so Gob plans to involve her.
 George Michael (Michael Cera) drives Rita to Wee Britain so she can prepare for her night with Michael, but he becomes concerned by her behavior.
 While Rita packs for her sleepover, her Uncle Trevor (Dave Thomas) forbids the wedding and keeps Rita from leaving by placing "invisible" locks on the doors.
 Michael waits for Rita, but she never arrives.

 Michael drives to Wee Britain to call off the wedding, and Rita explains the invisible locks.
 Michael and Rita escape through a window.
 Trevor arrives at the Bluth apartment, adamantly declaring his opposition to the wedding, and reveals the truth about Rita's fortune and her mental condition.
 George Sr. and Lucille tell Trevor that Michael probably has no idea about either of these things.
 Trevor vows to stop the wedding, so George Sr. and Lucille misdirect him to Legoland.
 After Trevor leaves, they support the marriage, preoccupied with Rita's apparent wealth.

-Michael and Rita are at the hotel when George Michael tells Michael about his suspicions that Rita might be mentally retarded.
+Michael and Rita are at the hotel when George Michael tells Michael about his suspicions that Rita might be intellectually disabled.
 He shows Michael footage of Rita's behavior that he filmed earlier.
 Michael recalls Rita's past behavior and tells her they should wait until they are married before they are intimate.
 Michael prepares to let Rita down gently the next morning when he is caught off guard by his family and a surprise wedding.
 During a family discussion, George Sr. makes an aside about Rita being retarded, leading Michael to realize his family set up the wedding to get Rita's money and storms off.
 Michael tells George Michael that the relationship would not work because she is retarded, just as Rita and Lindsay return.
 Deeply hurt and embarrassed, Rita runs off, with Michael going after her.
 Michael explains to Rita that things could not work between them and she realizes she must go back to England with Trevor.
 Rita walks away over a swimming pool, and Michael asks Gob if it was a part of his magic trick, but he denies it.